-An increase of expatriate field supervisors who had limited knowledge or appropriate experience regarding humanitarian demining.
+> An increase of expatriate field supervisors who had limited knowledge or appropriate experience regarding humanitarian demining.
 Some suffered accidents; others were a direct cause of them.

-Many expatriates routinely applied double-standards and did not comply with their own rules: Their leadership abilities were put in question.
+> Many expatriates routinely applied double-standards and did not comply with their own rules: Their leadership abilities were questionable.
 Evidence of this recurs within the database records when basic rules of minefield safety are not applied despite the presence of an expatriate on site.
 For example, in accident DDAS468 no interior mined-area marking was used to delineate the division between cleared and uncleared areas in a dense minefield.
 This was not an error but an expatriate decision.
 A deminer was killed when inadvertently entering the uncleared area, stepping on one mine and falling onto another.
 An alternative and frequent example is the inclusion in accident reports of photographs showing expatriate supervisors inside the mined area while work is being conducted who are not wearing the required PPE.
-There are also several examples of recent expatriate fatalities in which PPE was not used and the group's SOPs were being broken.
+There are also several examples of recent expatriate fatalities in which PPE was not used and the demining organisation's SOPs were being broken.

-Severe hand/arm injuries became more common than severe eye injuries, albeit by a very small margin.
+> Severe hand/arm injuries became more common than severe eye injuries, albeit by a very small margin.